wacncontent/CustomizeTool/output/includes/mobile-services-configure-blob-storage.md

 A new insert script is registered that generates an SAS when a new Todo item is inserted.

-0. If you haven't yet created your storage account, see [How To Create a Storage Account](/documentation/articles/storage-create-storage-account).
+0. If you haven't yet created your storage account, see [How To Create a Storage <!-- deleted by customization Account](/documentation/articles/storage-create-storage-account) --><!-- keep by customization: begin --> Account](/documentation/articles//storage-create-storage-account) <!-- keep by customization: end -->.

 1. In the Management Portal, click **Storage**, click the storage account, then click **Manage Keys**.